-The input element can create different kinds of objects on the webpage like a submit button, a text box, a check box, a radio button, a reset button and a password entry box defined by the value of the type attribute.The following examples shows how the aforementioned objects are created.
+The input element can create different kinds of objects on the webpage like a submit button, a textbox, a checkbox, a radio button, a reset button and a password entry box defined by the value of the type attribute.The following examples show how the aforementioned objects are created.

-To create a text box with certain size, use the following html syntax:
+To create a text box with a certain size, use the following HTML syntax:

 <input name=”Username” type=”text” size=”30″ >

 If the type value is hidden, the text box will not be visible to the user but the value will still be sent to the server.
 The HTML syntax is:

 To present the user with a password box, change the value of type to the password.
 When you enter text into this field it is masked with either asterisks or dots (depending on your browser)so as to hide sensitive information like bank login password, credit card number and more.

 The reset button allows the user to clear all the data into text boxes and retype the information.
 To create the reset button, change the value of the type attribute to reset.
 The html syntax is: